FAIRmat-NFDI/nomad-distro-template/README.md

 You can read how to make your package public in the GitHub docs [here](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility) or how to configure a PAT (if you want to keep the distribution private) in the GitHub docs [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).

-## Enabling NOMAD Actions

-To enable NOMAD Actions, you need to decide whether you need a CPU worker, a GPU worker, or both, and then make the following changes:

-1.  **Enable the required worker service(s) in `docker-compose.yaml`:**

-    Uncomment the `cpu_worker` service, the `gpu_worker` service, or both in the `docker-compose.yaml` file depending on your needs.

-2.  **Enable the corresponding build step(s) in the Docker publish workflow:**

-    In the `.github/workflows/docker-publish.yml` file, uncomment the build step(s) corresponding to the worker(s) you enabled in the `docker-compose.yaml` file.

-3.  **Adjust deployment resources:**

-    If necessary, adjust the deployment resources (e.g., CPU, memory, replicas) for the enabled worker service(s) in the `docker-compose.yaml` file to match your server's capacity.